scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * Import the file from your local drive or from where you downloaded the csv file to.
 * Select the CVS file and wait for successful import
 * Verify data is uploaded using pgAdmin by viewing data rows from the land_registry_price_paid_uk table

+***Provision the Database Migration Service***

+In this section, I will configure the DMS resources that will kick-off the database migration.
+The steps invloved are as follows:

+* Create a Replication Instance
+* Create and test the source DB endpoint
+* Create and test the target DB endpoint
+* Create the Migration Task
+* Validate/Iterate until all the required data is migrated from the EC2 hosted Postgres to the RDS Postgres.